All Episodes

 Sure.

-And I've worked with a lot of law enforcement officers, and many of them, if not most of them, are tend to be more of the conservative ilk.
+And I've worked with a lot of law enforcement officers, and many of them, if not most of them, tend to be more of the conservative ilk.

 Right.

-And if you talk to most cops, at least I know up here in New Jersey, they will tell you that, you know, arming citizens, we all have a right to bear arms and and own guns.
+And if you talk to most cops, at least I know up here in New Jersey, they will tell you that, you know, arming citizens, we all have a right to bear arms and own guns.

 But that doesn't mean that we have the right to just go out and in five minutes purchase a firearm.

-Fi a firearm is like buying a car.
+A firearm is like buying a car.

 You need to be capable of using it in a responsible manner.

-You put a bunch of people on a campus with handguns, okay, and all you're doing is inviting trouble.
+You put a bunch of people on a campus with handguns, and all you're doing is inviting trouble.

-So you would so clearly we should not arm the military because you've got a lot of eighteen year olds that are there is a difference because the military, when you're in the military, you are under very close supervision.
+There is a difference because the military, when you're in the military, you are under very close supervision.

-Well, they have but there's uh there are young kids there that have access to guns all the time.
+But there are young kids there that have access to guns all the time.

 Let me ask you this.

-So are you suggesting that only the military and the police should have guns?
+Are you suggesting that only the military and the police should have guns?

 I think we call that a police state, don't we?